Ichthyosis is a dry skin condition. There are 2 types:

-Inherited ichthyosis—dryness and scaling of the skin due to hereditary factorsAcquired ichthyosis—thickening and scaling of the skin that is associated with certain medical disorders
+Inherited ichthyosis—dryness and scaling of the skin due to hereditary factorsAcquired ichthyosis—thickening and scaling of the skin that is associated with certain medical conditions

 Inherited ichthyosis is caused by a genetic defect that is passed from parent to child or that occurs on its own.